TangoSDK/TangoAdSDK/README.md

 ### Loading native ads

-1. Create an instance of TGNativeAd and initialize it with an ad unit id.
+Step 1.
+Create an instance of TGNativeAd and initialize it with an ad unit id.
 ```
   TGNativeAd * nativeAd = [[TGNativeAd alloc] initWithAdUnitId:@"carousel_feed_placeholder"];
 ```

-2. Implement TGNativeAdDelegate to handle events from TGNativeAd.
+Step 2.
+Implement TGNativeAdDelegate to handle events from TGNativeAd.
 All methods are optional.
 ```
 - (void)nativeAdDidLoad:(TGNativeAd *)nativeAd {
   // This will be called when a native ad is loaded successfully.